 I highly recommend China, its really easy to get off the beaten-track AND I forgot to mention how amazing the food is!
 Cheap and BEST!

 If you have any questions you can e-mail me at email@example.com.
-I love to give advice :) about 7 years agoAnswered by Emilie (ye-travels) via WorldNomads.com
+I love to give advice :) over 7 years agoAnswered by Emilie (ye-travels) via WorldNomads.com